adam-zhang-lcps/papers/logical-fallacies-skit.typ

 #character[Bartender]

-#dialogue[Hey guys, welcome in, take a seat wherever!],
+#dialogue[Hey guys, welcome in, take a seat wherever!]

 #direction[Taylor and Diego sit down at the bar.
 PhD Student is a few seats over, wearing a MIT sweater.
 Bartender is pouring him a drink.
 The Super Bowl is about to start on the TV screens around the bar.]